Happening with RFID?

 valuable work previously achieved with EPC specifications for UHF RFID

 implementations.
-The result is increased radio frequency flexibility and new
+The result has been increased radio frequency flexibility and new

 data structure specifications to further accommodate interoperable data

 exchange.
-These developments will help both RFID provider companies and RFID
+These developments are helping both RFID provider companies and RFID

 user organizations to more readily deploy RFID-enabled solutions in the

 the market for RFID in it's various forms continued to grow substantially.